Greening Greater Bendigo

 Shaping a Greener Greater Bendigo

-Greening Greater Bendigo 2020-2070 will be the first urban forest strategy for Greater Bendigo.
+Greening Greater Bendigo 2020-2070 is the first urban forest strategy for Greater Bendigo.
 It is a 50-year strategic vision for increasing tree cover and improving tree health across urban areas and townships of Greater Bendigo.
 The strategy provides a strategic response to the complex challenges that threaten the health of the natural environment, the health of our residents and the liveability of our City and townships over the coming decades.

-Greening Greater Bendigo will be accompanied by a 10-year action plan which outlines the City’s most immediate priorities and commitments to increase tree cover and protect the trees and greenspaces the community value.
+Greening Greater Bendigo incorporates a 10-year action plan which outlines the City’s most immediate priorities and commitments to increase tree cover and protect the trees and green spaces the community value.
 It aims to reverse the trend of tree loss from urban areas so that the multiple benefits trees provide can be enjoyed by current and future generations.